Kinchela Aboriginal Boys' Training Home

-Kinchela Aboriginal Boys' Training Home is a heritage-listed former Aboriginal Boys' Training Home at 2054 South West Rocks Road, Kinchela, Kempsey Shire, New South Wales, Australia.
+Kinchela Aboriginal Boys' Training Home, also known as Kinchela Boys' Home and the Aboriginal Mission School, is a heritage-listed former Aboriginal Boys' Training Home at 2054 South West Rocks Road, Kinchela, Kempsey Shire, New South Wales, Australia.
 It was built from 1924 to 1970.
-It is also known as Kinchela Boys' Home and the Aboriginal Mission School.
-The property is owned by Kempsey Local Aboriginal Land Council.

 It was added to the New South Wales State Heritage Register on 17 February 2012.
+Today the property is owned by Kempsey Local Aboriginal Land Council.
 The site was also recognised in 2022 by the World Monuments Watch.

-History

 Background

-Historically Aboriginal children were separated from their families from the earliest days of the colony.
-Governor Macquarie established the first Native Institution in Parramatta as early as 1814 and in 1823 another Native Institution was started in Blacktown (Blacktown Native Institution Site).
-Both these institutions were considered failures, one reason being that once parents realised their children wouldn't be allowed to come home, they wouldn't give them up to the institutions.
-The Government of New South Wales also subsidised missionary activity among the Aboriginal people, including that of the London Missionary Society in the 1820s and 1830s.
-On the frontier of Wellington Valley the Reverend Watson gained a reputation for stealing Aboriginal children and as a consequence the Wiradjuri hid their children from the white men.
+Aboriginal children were separated from their families from the earliest days of the colony.
+Governor Lachlan Macquarie established the first Native Institution in Parramatta as early as 1814 and, in 1823, another "native institution" was started in Blacktown (Blacktown Native Institution Site).
+Both those institutions were considered failures, one reason being that once parents realised their children wouldn't be allowed to come home, they wouldn't give them up.
+In the 1820s and 1830s, the Government of New South Wales also subsidised Christian missionary activity among the Aboriginal people, including that of the London Missionary Society.
+On the European settlement frontier of Wellington Valley, the Reverend Watson gained a reputation for stealing Aboriginal children and, as a consequence, the Wiradjuri hid their children from white men.

-With the spread of settlers and their livestock came conflict and dispossession.
-The first bill for the Protection of Aborigines was drafted in 1838 after the Myall Creek massacre in June that year.
-Thus began a systemic government approach to the regulation and control of the lives of Aboriginal people that got tighter and tighter until the 1967 referendum finally brought significant change.
-Until 1881 Aboriginal people were under the jurisdiction of the Colonial Secretary, Police and the Lands Department.
-In 1880 a private body known as the New South Wales Aborigines Protection Association was formed, and following agitation by this body, the Government appointed a Protector of Aborigines, Mr. George Thornton MLC.
+The spread of European settlers and their livestock resulted in conflict with the indigenous population, and their dispossession.
+The first bill for the protection of Aborigines was drafted by the New South Wales government in 1838, following the Myall Creek massacre in June of that year.
+Thus began a systemic government approach to the regulation and control of the lives of Aboriginal people that became ever tighter, until the success of the 1967 constitutional referendum brought significant change.

+Before 1881, Aboriginal people in New South Wales were under the jurisdiction of the Colonial Secretary, police and the Lands Department.
+In 1880, a private body known as the New South Wales Aborigines Protection Association was formed and, following agitation by that body, the government of the colony of New South Wales appointed a Protector of Aborigines, George Thornton MLC.
 The Board for the Protection of Aborigines was subsequently created in 1883.
 "The objectives of the Board were to provide asylum for the aged and sick, who are dependent on others for help and support; but also, and of at least equal importance to train and teach the young, to fit them to take their places amongst the rest of the community".
-This objective became the basis of future child removal policy: that the inferiority of the Aborigines would only be dealt with by removing the children and educating them in white ways.
+That objective became the basis of the future child removal policy, arising from he belief that the "inferiority" of Aborigines would only be dealt with by removing the children and educating them in a European setting.